Abhijay007/uptane-demo/versioned_docs/version-1.2.0/Standard/uptane-standard.md

   - The filename, length, and hashes of its currently installed image (i.e., the non-custom Targets metadata for this particular image)
   - An indicator of any detected security attack
   - The latest time the ECU can verify at the time this version report was generated
   - A nonce or counter to prevent a replay of the ECU version report.
 This value MUST change each update cycle.
-It MAY be a cryptographic nonce used with a time server as described in _Uptane Deployment Best Practices_ ([\[DEPLOY\]](#DEPLOY)).
+It MAY be a cryptographic nonce used with a time server as described in _Uptane Deployment Best Practices_ ([\[DEPLOY\]](#deploy)).

 ## 5.4.2.2.
 Download and check current time